How to reduce the cost of car rentals

 - For more ways to get rental cars for less, please visit here.

-- Make your travel plans fit into your budget with great money-saving travel tips found here.
+- Make your travel plans fit into your budget with great money-saving travel tips from The Dollar Stretcher library.